dasch-swiss/dsp-docs/README.md

 ### Getting started

 MkDocs comes with a built-in dev-server that lets you preview your documentation as you work on it.

-Make sure you're in the same directory as the `mkdocs.yml` configuration file, and then start the server by running the following command:
+Make sure you're at the root of the dsp-docs repo, and that the virtual environment is active (`(.venv)` at the beginning of the command line).

+Then start the server with:

 ```shell
 make serve